-This course is to demonstrate how to approach the task of developing embedded software and system for a range of applications based on the use of practical examples.
-Topics include the analysis of requirements and system design; and the selection of processor hardware and off-the-shelf components for hardware and software.
+This course demonstrates how to approach the task of developing an embedded software and system for a range of applications based on practical applications.
+Topics include the analysis of requirements for system design, the selection of processor hardware, and offthe-shelf components for hardware and software.
 The use of real-time operating systems, interrupt handlers, multitasking, memory management, data conditioning and programming languages are considered.
 As the design is implemented in code, another set of tools is used for testing and integration.
 The use of source level debuggers, in-circuit emulation and choices of host versus target platforms are covered.